typelevel/cats/docs/src/main/tut/applicative.md

 ```

 Like [Functor](functor.md) and [Apply](apply.md), Applicative
-functors also composes naturally with other Applicative functors.
+functors also compose naturally with other Applicative functors.
 When
 you compose one Applicative with another, the resulting `pure`
 operation will lift the passed value into one context, and the result
 into the other context: